 Does terminology indicate a different approach to mission or are they just words meaning similar things?

 There will be a variety of presentations, case studies and discussions presented by various colleges.
 Through the opportunities for mission educators to meet peers and discuss issues, difficulties and successes, we hope that we will be able to probe the creative tensions in our work, while also moving towards resolution in at least some areas.

-After looking at terminology, various colleges will present on the three key themes of
+After looking at terminology, people from various colleges will present on the three key themes of:-

 - Universal faith – Contextual faith.
 Tensions in the understanding of mission/cultural understandings of faith.
 How do we deal with the polarity between the gospel being contextual or more universal?

 - Kingdom - Gospel.
 Tensions in the activities of mission.
 Is there a huge theological divide between these terms and how they are used?
 What do we mean by mission as transformation?
 Does an emphasis on integral or holistic mission undermine evangelism?